RISE Sleep Tracker

 RISE works out how much sleep you need.

-• Going to bed during your Melatonin Window — which is what we call the roughly one-hour window of time when your body’s rate of melatonin production (the sleep hormone) is at its highest.
+• Going to bed during your Melatonin Window — which is what we call the roughly one-hour window of time when your body’s rate of melatonin production (the sleep hormone) is at its highest

-Improve Your Sleep Hygiene
+Improve Your Sleep Habits

 Here’s what to do:

-• Dim the lights and put on blue-light blocking glasses 90 minutes before bed.
+• Dim the lights and put on blue-light blocking glasses 90 minutes before bed

-• Avoid caffeine, large meals, vigorous exercise, and alcohol too late in the day (some of these may happen more naturally while on Ozempic).
+• Avoid caffeine, large meals, vigorous exercise, and alcohol too late in the day

-• Keep your bedroom dark, cool, and quiet.
+• Keep your bedroom dark, cool, and quiet

 RISE app screenshot showing sleep hygiene habit reminders

-The RISE app can guide you through daily sleep hygiene behaviors.
+RISE guides you through sleep hygiene habits.

 Manage GI Issues

-• Avoid anything fried, spicy, and fatty.
+• Avoiding anything fried, spicy, and fatty

-• Eat smaller, more frequent meals.
+• Eating smaller, more frequent meals

 Reduce Anxiety

-Expert tip: If you’ve been awake in bed for more than 20 minutes, get up and do a relaxing activity in low lighting until you feel sleepy again.
+If you’ve been awake in bed for more than 20 minutes, get up and do a relaxing activity in low lighting until you feel sleepy again.
 This will stop your brain from making a link between your bed and wakefulness.

 We’ve covered more on how to sleep with anxiety here.